 - If after about 30 minutes from when the infusion was started the syringe looks empty, open the pump to check if the infusion is finished.
 The syringe will be empty when the infusion is finished. - Once the infusion is finished, remove the empty syringe by gently pushing it back to disengage the nose.
-Lift the syringe up and out of the pump. - Get some gauze and tape ready in case needed. - One at a time, hold each needle in place and gently peel back any adhesive or dressing around it. - Remove the needles in a straight motion, in the opposite direction you inserted them.
+Lift the syringe up and out of the pump. - One at a time, hold each needle in place and gently peel back any adhesive or dressing around it. - Remove the needles in a straight motion, in the opposite direction you inserted them.
 Close the wings over the needle and snap shut. - Remove the needles and their tubing from the syringe and throw away into the sharps container. - If you need to, cover the infusion sites with gauze and tape.